PetarSimonovic/gloworm/README.md

 ## Forthcoming work

-- string indentation to help format MicroPython code (string indentation works at the moment but it's tempremental)
+- String indentation to help format MicroPython code (string indentation works at the moment but it's tempremental)
-- more tests, refactoring etc
+- More tests, refactoring etc
-- flickering glowing effects, possibly to indicate errors
+- Flickering glowing effects, possibly to indicate errors